-► Connect the DC power connector on the rear panel of the R&S FPL1000 to the DC power source.
+Connect the DC power connector on the rear panel of the R&S FPL1000 to the DC power source using a cable as described above.

-4.5.3 Connecting an Optional Battery Pack (R&S FPL1-B31)
+4.5.3 Optional battery pack

+The optional battery pack is available with R&S FPL1-B31.

-As an alternative to the fixed AC or DC power supply, the R&S FPL1000 can be operated by a battery pack if the option R&S FPL1-B31 is installed.
-If the battery pack is installed and neither DC nor AC power is supplied, the R&S FPL1000 automatically switches to battery operation (during operation).
+As an alternative to the fixed AC or DC power supply, the R&S FPL1000 also allows for battery operation.
+The "Battery Pack" option comprises two Li-ion batteries and an internal charger.
+The internal charger charges the batteries whenever the instrument is connected to AC power.
+During operation, if neither DC nor AC power is supplied, the R&S FPL1000 automatically switches to battery operation.